 Since Pymatuning State Park is so large, there are three main ways to enter the park.
 If you are entering the park for the first time and need to go to the park office, you should enter via the south shore of the park.
-This end of the park includes the Jamestown Campground, boat launch, beach, cabins and picnic areas.
-To do this you will need to take US 322 as this is the only road that passes the south shore park entrance.
+This end of the park includes the Jamestown Campground, boat launch, beach, cabins, and picnic areas.

-There is plenty of parking available at all three areas in the park, but during summer the park is very busy so you may have trouble getting parking close to the lake.
+There is plenty of parking available at all three areas in the park, but during summer the park is very busy and you may have trouble getting parking close to the lake.